Nominations now open! They will close in:

 This is a really important time for all candidates.
 It’s your final chance to campaign to your society members by promoting your manifesto, objectives, and generally getting your message across to students.

-Voting will open at 11AM on Friday 13 March and will close at 11AM on Thursday 19 March.
-You can vote online via this website.
+Voting will open at 11:00 on Friday, 13 March and will close at 11:00 on Thursday, 19 March.
+You can vote online via our website.

 What can I get out of being a committee member?